miatrinity/canny-code-blog/src/_posts/test.md

 ---
 title:  "Your First Post on Bridgetown"
-summary: "This works!
+description: "This works!
 YAYY!
 Unicorns & Rainbows"
 tags:
   - JavaScript
   - Ruby